Skip to content

 In addition to all arguments above, the following attributes are exported:

-• arn - The ARN of the launch template.
+• arn - The Amazon Resource Name (ARN) of the launch template.

 • id - The ID of the launch template.